Darshpreet2000/WebScrapping_Save_scripts/README.md

 There are 3 python scripts
  scrap.py

- This gets the file csv or xmlnx from that hospital website and save it to a folder latest
+ This gets the file csv or xlsx from that hospital website and save it to a folder latest

  parse.py